 7. Mine Supply is Anticipated to Decline in the next Three to Four Years.

 Even if traditional demand continues to erode due to ongoing worldwide economic weakness, the supply/demand imbalance is expected to persist due to a decline in mine supply.
 Mine supply will contract in the next several years, irrespective of gold prices, due to a dearth of exploration in the post-Bre-X era, a shift away from high grading which was necessary for survival in the sub-economic gold price environment of the past five years and the natural exhaustion of existing mines.

 8. Large Short Positions

 To fill the gap between mine supply and demand, Central Bank gold has been mobilized primarily through the leasing mechanism, which facilitated producer hedging and financial speculation.
 Strong evidence suggests that between 10,000 and 16,000 tons (30-50% of all Central Bank gold) are currently in the market.
 This is owed to the Central Banks by the bullion banks, which are the counterparty in the transactions.

 9. Low-Interest Rates Discourage Hedging

 Rates are low and falling.
 With low rates, there isn’t sufficient contango (when the futures price is above the expected future spot price.
 Consequently, the price will decline to the spot price before the delivery date) to create higher prices in the out years.
-Thus there is little incentive to hedge and gold producers are not only not hedging, they are reducing their existing hedge positions, thus removing gold from the market.
+Thus there is little incentive to hedge and gold producers are not only not hedging, but they are also reducing their existing hedge positions, thus removing gold from the market.

 10. Rising Gold Prices and Low-Interest Rates Discourage Financial Speculation on the Short Side.